-Savaria believes its future success will depend upon its ability to retain its key management personnel, including Marcel Bourassa, the Corporation's President and CEO, because of his experience and knowledge regarding the development, special opportunities and challenges of Savaria's business.
+Savaria believes its future success will depend upon its ability to retain its key management personnel.
+Although the Corporation has a succession plan for Marcel Bourassa, the Corporation's President and CEO, his departure may impact Savaria, because of his broad experience and knowledge in business development and opportunities and because of the many challenges to be met.

 The Corporation may not be successful in attracting and retaining key employees in the future.
 Savaria's future success and its ability to expand its operations will also depend in large part on its ability to attract and retain additional qualified marketing, sales and technical personnel.